Why Health Matters

-Visiting your pediatrician on a regular basis ensures your child’s health and well-being.
+- Visit your pediatrician on a regular basis to ensure your child's health and well-being.

-Immunizations are one of the best ways to protect infants, children and teens from harmful diseases.
-Talk to your pediatrician about these vaccinations.
+- Immunizations are one of the best ways to protect infants, children and teens from harmful diseases.

-Your baby should visit a dentist before thier first birthday and yearly thereafter.
+- Your baby should visit a dentist before their first birthday and yearly thereafter.